Understand UKCA and apply it correctly to your products

 For which goods does the UKCA mark apply?

-Goods requiring CE marking in the EU usually require the UKCA mark
+Goods that require CE labelling in the EU generally require the UKCA mark

 • machinery